-As per the winter schedule announced on October 2, 2020, Qatar Airways will operate flights to 124 destinations including some of the major cities in India and the United States.
-By the end of 2020, Qatar Airways is likely to serve New York (JFK), Boston, Dallas, Chicago, Houston, Los Angeles, Philadelphia and Washington DC (IAD).
-Atlanta and Miami have been dropped from the winter schedule.
-New Delhi, Mumbai, Bengaluru, Hyderabad, Chennai, Kolkata, Ahmedabad, Kochi, Kozhikode, Goa, Nagpur, Amritsar, and Trivandrum are Qatar Airways’ India destinations for the upcoming season.
+As per the winter schedule announced on October 2, 2020, Qatar Airways is operating flights to more than 124 destinations, including some of the major cities in India and the United States.
+Currently, Qatar Airways is providing connections from New York (JFK), San Francisco, Seattle, Boston, Dallas, Chicago, Houston, Los Angeles, Philadelphia, Miami and Washington DC (IAD) on its flights to New Delhi, Mumbai, Bengaluru, Hyderabad, Chennai, Kolkata, Ahmadabad, Kochi, Kozhikode and Trivandrum from Doha.
+Qatar Airways will resume flying to and from Atlanta in June, 2021.

-“Many of our customers, whose Qatar Airways flights to India were cancelled in the wake of the COVID-19 pandemic, are planning to rebook their travel early in 2021.
-We hope to continue booking cheap Qatar flight tickets to India from USA as we had been doing before the pandemic disrupted travel.
+Since the beginning of 2021, we have rebooked travel for many of our patrons whose reservations for Qatar Airways flights to India were canceled in the wake of the pandemic early in 2020.
+We have been booking cheap Qatar flight tickets to India from USA right from the time India set up green corridors for safe air bubble travel.
 Qatar Airways is one of our trusted, long-time airline partners,” said the chief customer relations officer of Indian Eagle.

-San Francisco is all set to be Qatar Airways’ ninth destination in the United States and the second destination in California.
-Starting December 15, Qatar Airways will operate four weekly flights to San Francisco, using an A350 which features the award-winning QSuite business class.
+Qatar Airways has expanded its footprint in the United States by adding San Francisco and Seattle to its network.
+Thus the airline is connecting the West Coast to India and other parts of its network via Doha.
+Qatar Airways is operating four weekly flights from San Francisco, using an A350 which features the award-winning QSuite business class.
 The A350-900 with QSuite has earned kudos for making long-haul business travel equally comfortable and luxurious.
-Qatar Airways’ SFO-Doha direct flights will connect with India and other countries, and go into competition with Emirates Airlines, Lufthansa, British Airways, Air India and United Airlines.
+Qatar Airways’ SFO-Doha direct flights connect with major Indian cities, thereby competing with Emirates Airlines, Lufthansa, British Airways, Air India and United Airlines.

 With air travel pacing up across geographies, San Francisco is eyeing to reposition itself as a key business and leisure destination.
-United Airlines announced to connect between San Francisco and Bengaluru, India with nonstop flights in 2021.
+While Air India launched SFO to Bengaluru nonstop flights in January 2021, United Airlines will follow suit in May, 2021.

-Subject to the Indian aviation regulator’s approval, Qatar Airways will serve most of its US-India routes with daily or more frequencies.
+Subject to the Indian aviation regulator’s approval, the frequency of Qatar Airways’ US-India operations will go up over time.
 If certain countries, including India, uphold their travel/entry restrictions affecting Qatar Airways flights, passengers will be given “the most flexible and generous options to reschedule their plans,” said Akbar Al Baker, Qatar Airways Group CEO.